david-drew/cl-adv/README.md

 # Example Custom Layer: The ArgMax Function

 We will showcase the steps involved for implementing a custom layer using the *argmax* (arguments of the maxima) function.
-The *argmax* function is mathematically calculated as:
+The equation for *argmax* is:

 ![](pics/argmax.png)